mongodb/specifications/source/auth/auth.rst

 	* Indicates which mechanism to use with the credential. mechanism_properties
 	* Includes additional properties for the given mechanism.

+Each mechanism requires certain pieces of information to be present in a MongoCredential for authentication to occur.
+For example, `username`, `source` and `password` must be present if the mechanism is SCRAM-SHA-256.
+See the individual mechanism definitions for the information each mechanism requires for authentication.

 Credential delimiter in URI implies authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~